-In 2011, when Arab spring revolutions rocked the region, King Abdullah gave out $39 billion to the public.
-World has yet to see the effects of the sudden anti-corruption drive launched by Prince MBS, in November- literally a couple of hours after the anti-corruption committee was set up by the King.
+In 2011, when the Arab spring revolutions rocked the region, King Abdullah gave out $39 billion to the public.
+The world has yet to see the effects of the sudden anti-corruption drive launched by Prince MBS, in November- literally a couple of hours after the anti-corruption committee was set up by the King.

 Furthermore, in an environment where the traditional ‘social contract’ by the Saudi state is being taken away from the population the excesses committed by the House of Saud Princes are being watched carefully.

 Hours after it was made public that the state budgets would be slashed and pay cuts would be enforced, the internet was suddenly full of pictures of “Serene”, the Prince MBS’s new $550 million yacht – one of the most expensive luxury boat in the world.
 Prince Mohammad bin Salman bought the 440ft yacht from a Russian tycoon after he spotted it floating off the coast in the south of France.